B. Tech 2009Electrical Engineering National Institute of Technology, Kurukshetra, India

 CURRENT RESEARCH ACTIVITIES

 - Taxing the Taxpayers: An Empirical Investigation of the Drivers of Baseline Changes in U.S. Federal Government Technology Programs.
-(Invited for 2nd round review at Manufacturing and Service Operations Management).
+(Submitted for 3rd round review at Manufacturing and Service Operations Management).

 - Preference Programs for R&D Contracts in Public Sector Procurement: Evidence from U.S. Federal Government Set Asides Program.
 (Under Preparation for submission to Management Science).

 - The Role of International NPOs and Local Government in Delivering Long-Term Surgical Care in Underserved Communities: Complementarity or Substitution Effects?
-(Status: Data Collection in progress).
+(Status: Data collected, Analysis in progress).